StevenBlack/hosts/alternates/fakenews-social/readme.md

 ## Extensions
 The unified hosts file is extensible.
 You manage extensions by curating the `extensions/` folder tree.
 See the `social`, `gambling`, and `porn` extension folders.

 ## Generate your own unified hosts file

 The `updateHostsFile.py` script, which is python 2.7 and Python 3-compatible, will generate a unified hosts file based on the sources in the local `data/` subfolder.
-The script will prompt you Whether it should fetch updated versions (from locations defined by the update.info text file in each source's folder), otherwise it will use the `hosts` file that's already there.
+The script will prompt you Whether it should fetch updated versions (from locations defined by the `update.json` text file in each source's folder), otherwise it will use the `hosts` file that's already there.

 ### Usage